corretto/heapothesys/README.md

 This open source code is not intended to be run on any form of production system or to run any customer code.

+The implementation can still be improved in many ways and updates are planned.
+In particular we aim to address:
+- The shape of the object graph seems specialized, although it is meant to have little effect.
+We need to evaluate it for unwanted performance artefacts, compare with alternatives, and if necessary modify this shape.
+- In cases where the desired maximum allocation rate is not met, we should check where if is a bottleneck in the benchmark.
+- Stylistic issues in the code.
+In particular, we could remove certain unused setup complexities.
+- Thread naming.
+- Better instructions to use the benchmark and to analyze its output.

 ## Security

 If you would like to report a potential security issue in this project, please do not create a GitHub issue.
 Instead, please follow the instructions here(https://aws.amazon.com/security/vulnerability-reporting/ ) or email AWS security directly.